j3fsantos/GillianPlatform.github.io/docs/js/stest.md

   | E ++ E | s-len E | s-nth E  // String concat, length, and n-th
 ```

-Here is an example symbolic test using assumptions and assertions:
+Here is the example of a symbolic test using assumptions and assertions:

 ```javascript
 // Create two symbolic numbers